Which Are The Greatest Black And Red Jordans Ever

 Sneakerheads were ecstatic to see a display of unreleased Off-WhiteTM x Nike/Jordan Brand sneakers when the late Virgil Abloh’s first solo show, “FIGURES OF SPEECH,” debuted back in 2019.
 An Off-WhiteTM x Air Jordan 4 in the well-known “Bred” hue was also a part of the collection.

 Despite numerous release rumors, it has now been confirmed that the sneaker will not be made available.
 The Off-WhiteTM x Air Jordan 4 “Bred” was merely manufactured as a sample prototype, a Jordan Brand spokesman recently told the media.
-Including that there are no intentions to sell Virgil Abloh’s design to the general public.
+Including that, there are no intentions to sell Virgil Abloh’s design to the general public.
 Should this sneaker go on sale, I have no doubt it will bring the sneaker community to its knees, and fetch insane resale prices.

 Jordan 5’s